Garry Schyman: Career

 Schyman continued to work in television music composition for the next two decades, working on shows such as The A-Team and Land's End.
 Beginning in 1986 he also began to compose music for movies such as Never Too Young to Die.
 Schyman moved into video game composition with Voyeur, released in 1993, after being asked to by his friend Robert Weaver, an executive at Philips, which was creating and publishing the game for its CD-i system.
 He used a live orchestra to score the game, one of the first video games to do so.
-The soundtrack won the Cybermania Award for best soundtrack.
+The soundtrack won the award for best soundtrack at Cybermania '94.
 He scored the sequel, released in 1996, and 1995's Off-World Interceptor, but afterward Weaver left the company and the games division of Phillips was shut down.
 Rather than move to a new video game company, Schyman left the industry and did not return for almost a decade, later stating that he felt that it was "not a very interesting place for composers at that time" as the budgets were low and the technical music quality poor.